hdthai2005/RAG-PDF_EXTRACT-IN-MEMORY-NO-DATABASE/README.md

 - Model: GEMINI 2.5 Flash
 - Framework: LangChain
 - Store data in memory (no DATABASE)
-* Link demo: https://youtu.be/AKmEHA6kZvM (I have uploaded file Text.pdf in this demo vid)
+* Link demo: https://youtu.be/AKmEHA6kZvM (I have uploaded file Text.pdf for this demo vid)